 To apply for a LWCF grant, local governments and public school districts must fill out a LWCF Project Application requesting funding.
 Project proposals must be approved at both the state and federal levels.
-Project sponsors will be required to complete and return two copies of the LWCF Project Application and one copy of the Project Description/Environmental Screening Form (PD/ESF), postmarked by February 17, 2021 to the address below:
+Project sponsors will be required to complete and return two copies of the LWCF Project Application, postmarked by February 16, 2022 to the address below: